The Staircase (American miniseries): Reception

+Critical response

 The series received positive reviews from critics, with praise towards Firth's performance.
 The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.80/10, based on 71 critic reviews.
 The website's critics consensus reads, "The Staircase doesn't hold many surprises for those already intimate with the original documentary, but this dramatization brings a fresh perspective and texture to the mystery—along with a terrific performance by Colin Firth."
 Meanwhile, Metacritic, which uses a weighted average, assigned a score of 80 out of 100 based on 29 critics, indicating "generally favourable reviews".

-Members of the original documentary team criticised the series, with creator Jean-Xavier de Lestrade stating that he felt "very uncomfortable, because I feel that I’ve been betrayed."
-The original documentary team in particular criticised the series for misrepresenting the relationship between Sophie Brunet and Peterson, for suggesting that the team made editorial choices in order to portray Peterson in a more sympathetic way, and for falsely attributing work done by producer Allyson Luchak to Denis Poncet instead.
-David Rudolf also raised concerns about the series' factual accuracy, saying that there were "many things in the first five episodes, which I've seen that are inaccurate, misleading, and outright false."
-As well, Peterson criticised the series, saying that he hadn't been informed that the series was being made, and accused de Lestrade of selling out the story to HBO.
+Members of the original documentary team criticised the series.
+Creator Jean-Xavier de Lestrade said that he felt "very uncomfortable, because I feel that I’ve been betrayed."
+The French team particularly criticised the drama series for misrepresenting the relationship between Sophie Brunet and Peterson; they believe it suggested that Brunet and Lestrade made editorial choices in order to portray Peterson in a more sympathetic way.
+Brunet has said she did not meet and had no relationship with Peterson until after she finished her work on the series for 2004 release.
+In addition the French team believe that the drama series falsely attributes work done by producer Allyson Luchak to Denis Poncet instead.

+Defense attorney David Rudolf also raised concerns about the series' factual accuracy, saying that there were "many things in the first five episodes, which I've seen that are inaccurate, misleading, and outright false."
+Peterson also criticised the HBO series.
+He said that he hadn't been informed that the series was being made, and accused de Lestrade of selling out his story to HBO.